Hedwig Stern: Nazi persecution

 One of the painting left behin was Olive Picking (1889) by Vincent van Gogh.
 Hedwig's attorney, Kurt Mosbacher, was instructed to liquidate her assets, and Olive Picking was listed among the items for disposal.

 Claims for restitution

 In 2023, her heirs filed a lawsuit against the Basil & Elise Goulandris Foundation in Athens and the Metropolitan Museum of Art in New York for the return of Olive Picking.
+The complaint alleges that the work was 'repeatedly and secretly trafficked' after World War II.

 Stern's heirs have filed search requests for art looted during the Nazi era on the German Lost Art Foundation database.